 Western Digital with its stylish and portable My Passport external hard drive lineup has carved out a niche in this segment.
 We got our hands on the WD My Passport 1TB and will be sharing our review here.

-You can buy the Western Digital My Passport at a local store or online stores in capacities of 1TB, 2TB, 4TB, and 5TB, which is a lot more capacity than the SanDisk Ultra Dual Drive m3.0 and the iXpand flash drive we reviewed recently.
+You can buy the Western Digital My Passport at a local store or online stores in capacities of 1TB, 2TB, 4TB, and 5TB, which is a lot more capacity than the SanDisk Ultra Dual Drive m3.0, the iXpand flash drive, and the Sandisk Ultra Dual Drive USB Type C.

 Unboxing the Western Digital My Passport